Included with The Speaker Tester:

 Tweeter Response & Harmonics 1-6 on Absolute Scale SINAD at 1 kHz Shown as Lissajoux Pattern

-Test Signals
+Test Modes

 The Speaker Tester supports MLS, Step, Noise, Chirp, Continuous Sine and Pulsed Sine modes